 Supporting employee health and wellbeing

-So, rather than remove the support that was provided during the pandemic, now is a good time to reposition what’s offered.
+So, rather than remove the support provided during the pandemic, now is a good time to reposition what’s offered.
 As well as resulting in a spike in mental health problems, the pandemic has also increased the public’s awareness of the importance of health.
 A survey by Public Health England found that eight out of 10 adults are motivated to make healthier lifestyle changes in 2021, with seven out of 10 saying this is down to the pandemic.